romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can GitHub Apps react to specific events, and what are some examples of these events?
+Q: How can GitHub Apps react to specific events, and what are some examples of these events?
 <details><summary>Show the answer</summary><p>

 - **GitHub Apps subscribe to events through webhooks, which notify the app of specific actions like pull request openings or issue creations**